 By Jock Monteith 15th January 2023

 On a personal basis I much prefer the fishing days where there's a glimmer of sunlight to illuminate your salmon fly as opposed to fishing days when there's a dull flat light on the water.
-However if you were able to ask a fresh run salmon what it prefers you'd more than likely receive a different answer.
+If however you were able to ask a fresh run salmon what it prefers you'd more than likely receive a different answer.

 There's something about the sparkle of sunlight on the water that excites me and more often than not I've seen it have the same reaction with salmon.
 Observing the many salmon captures I've been involved in over the last 4 decades I'd say that some form of sunlight was present in at least 85% of these salmon encounters even though most salmon books would have you believe that dull days are best.

 Juvenile Salmon Behaviour In The River